Skip to main content

 From Jalisco, Mexico to the White Mountains

-Together, these restaurants form a trifecta of exceptional Mexican dining experiences that bring the vibrant flavors of Jalisco to the White Mountains.
+Together, these restaurants offer exceptional Mexican dining experiences that bring the vibrant flavors of Jalisco to the White Mountains.
 What’s most inspiring about Jesús isn’t just his culinary expertise, but his story of resilience and ambition.
 Guided by his deep love for his heritage and a strong sense of community, he managed to turn humble beginnings into a local restaurant empire.
 Each restaurant brings not only authentic Mexican flavors but a sense of Latino hospitality that reminds diners like me of home.

 The dining room at El Reparo in Glen, NH